Last Updated: February 9, 2021

 The Melbourne Aces have three players affiliated with Philadelphia that are set to play this winter.
 They are Chris Burke, Luke Leftwich, and Josh Tols.
 Both Leftwich and Tols pitched for the Fightins back in 2019.
 They reached Lehigh Valley, but plagued by injuries they could appear at least for some part of the season back in Reading.
 Burke, 19, recently signed with the Phillies in 2019.
 He’s yet to make his debut with the farm system, but he’s had plenty of professional experience with the ABL.
 The young catching prospect is sure to make waves when he gets here.
 The Aces also have former R-Phils players Drew Anderson and Damek Tomscha.

 Leftwich has bounced back from a rocky start in his second appearance.
-He's brought his 15.00 ERA down to 6.00 in 3.0 innings.
+He's brought his 15.00 ERA down to 5.19 in 8.2 innings.
 Coming off an injury that ended his winter ball season early last year, Tols is working on his return.
-In seven innings, he has recorded seven strikeouts and given up three earned runs.
-His ERA stands at 3.86.
-Burke is five-for-twenty four on the season with one homer, three runs scored and five walks.
+In 13.2 innings, he has recorded one save, twelve strikeouts and given up three earned runs.
+His ERA stands at 1.98.
+Burke is batting .242 but has four home runs to his name along with fourteen runs scored and eight walks.
 He's been flipping between the outfield and behind the plate to get his bat in the lineup.

 However, Philadelphia has sent the most prospects to the Adelaide Giants.
 The two teams have had a solid partnership and Giants’ manager, Australian-born Chris Adamson, is also the manager of the Jersey Shore Blue Claws.
 Infielders Kendall Simmons and Luke Williams, outfielder Cornelius Randolph, and pitchers Jonathan Hennigan, Taylor Lehman, and Austin Ross are all said to headed down under from America for the season, according to their website.
 Additionally, a few Aussie players are affiliated with the Phillies including catcher Mitchell Edwards, infielder Rixon Wingrove, outfielder Jordan McCardle, and pitcher Jason Lott.

 Randolph, a first rounder in 2015, played in 102 games for the Fightins.
 He upped most of his numbers in the offensive categories from the previous season.
 The ABL season is sure to provide an opportunity for Randolph to prosper.
-With Adelaide, he is currently batting .182 in 22 at-bats.
-He's had four hits, one of them being a bomb to left center.
+With Adelaide, he is currently batting .210 in 62 at-bats.
+He's had thirteen hits, two of them being bombs out to left field.

 Hennigan and Williams also spent time in Baseballtown in 2019.
 Williams will most likely move up to Triple-A next summer, while Hennigan could make an appearance back in Reading.
-Currently Williams has recorded two hits with one walk and one stolen base.
-Hennigan has pitched one inning allowing no hits for a 0.00 ERA.
+Currently Williams has recorded twenty-one hits with one homer and three stolen bases.
+Hennigan has pitched for 8.2 innings allowing no hits for a 0.00 ERA coupled with ten strikeouts.

 Ross spent time in Clearwater so it’s probable that he will move up the pipeline to showcase his skills at America’s Classic Ballpark.
-The Pennsylvania native has gone two strong innings, striking out four and not allowing a hit.
+The Pennsylvania native has gone 10.2 strong innings, striking out seventeen and allowing only six hits.
 Simmons who appeared in the New York Penn league back in 2018 has worked his way into the Giants lineup.
 He's already got one home run on the board and his glove looks promising in the infield.
-The Phillies prospects are piling on the homers as Edwards has notched one as well.
+The Phillies prospects are piling on the homers as Edwards has notched two as well.
 Should he continue to produce in the ABL, fans will certainly have a chance to see him at FirstEnergy Stadium.
 However, former Penn Stater Taylor Lehman is still looking to find his rhythm on the rubber.

 Australian-born Wingrove has been the most exciting prospect to keep tabs on thus far.
-He's had three home runs securing a .368 BA.
+He's had seven home runs securing a .250 BA.
 Wingrove, 20, was singed by the Phils in 2018.
 The first baseman has flashed his leather in the Gulf Coast League and looks to secure some playing time in the higher levels of the minor league system this coming season.
-Teammate Edwards has impressed in the backstop, making only one error and nabbing two runners trying to take a base.
+Teammate Edwards has impressed in the backstop, making only one error and nabbing three runners trying to take a base.
 Catching candidate McCardle was a standout in the league last year and will look to capitalize this year as well.
-Also turning heads is Jason Lott who has pitched 5.2 innings, maintaining a 1.59 ERA after giving up just one earned run.
+Jason Lott started the season off strong, but has recently been going down a bumpy road.
+He looks to right the ship to finish off the season as he began it.

 MEXICAN PACIFIC LEAUGE: